-This Conference notes the extraordinarily expert local knowledge of dental services that LDCs are in possession of and will become responsible for, once PCTs are abolished.
+This Conference notes the expert local knowledge of dental services that LDCs are in possession of.
+Conference further notes that PCTs are in the process of being abolished.

 Conference therefore demands that the NHS Commissioning Board consults with LDCs in any regional structure that is developed, or directly if no such structure is present, to ensure that the best local knowledge is available to commissioners and those with responsibility for commissioning decisions.